grmjw/Penguins/README.md

 ```
 ros2 run tf2_ros static_transform_publisher 0 0 0 0 0 0 world os_sensor
 ```
-## Files to be checked:
+## Files not to be checked:
-This driver was created by ouster not by Team Penguin so the only files changed and can be optionally checked were the parameters file and the rviz file to add different plugins like maps.
+This driver was created by ouster not Team Penguin therefore the package should not be checked if configuration files are excluded.

-Path to the rviz file: Penguins/src/ouster-ros/ouster-ros/config/viz.rviz \
-Path to the parameters file: Penguins/src/ouster-ros/ouster-ros/config/driver_params.yaml

 ## SLAM and Nav2